-The Season’s Best award for Spring 2021
+The Season’s Best award for Summer 2021

-Mark and Linda Weintrub at 3709 Tidewater
+SPRING - Mark and Linda Weintrub at 3709 Tidewater

-The EFCHOA has presented the Spring 2021 Season's Best award to Mark and Linda Weintrub at 3709 Tidewater.
 Make a special effort to venture down this street.
 Their flower beds are creative, colorful and show a great love of gardening with an artist's touch.
 Thank you to the Weintrubs for their landscape "gift" to the Estates of Forest Creek.

 Holiday Decor & Landscape - Rick and Lisa Sobieski at 3517 Mount Pleasant Lane